GenomiqueENS/toulligQC/README.md

 This program is dedicated to the QC analyses of Oxford Nanopore runs.
 Moreover it is adapted to RNA-Seq along with DNA-Seq.
-It partly relies on the summary.txt file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
+It partly relies on the summary file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
 It also needs a single FAST5 file (to catch the flowcell Id and the run date) and the Albacore outputted FASTQ file (to compute the sequence statistics).
 ToulligQC can take barcoding samples into account with a samplesheet.csv describing the barcodes used.